Mailbag: More thoughts on Russell Wilson, and could Seahawks wear throwback uniforms in 2021?

 A: First, I’m not sure that what either of those players wants is a one-year deal.

-For what it’s worth, Pro Football Focus thinks both can still get a multiyear contracts, guessing Sherman’s worth at two years, $28 million with $18 million guaranteed; and Watt at two years, $25 million and $20 million guaranteed.
+For what it’s worth, Pro Football Focus thinks both can still get multiyear contracts, guessing Sherman’s worth at two years, $28 million with $18 million guaranteed; and Watt at two years, $25 million and $20 million guaranteed.

 Seattle already is going to have an issue with what to do with Carlos Dunlap — from the day he redid his deal with the Seahawks last fall there has been speculation whether the Seahawks could keep him next year on a $14.1 million cap hit, leading to speculation for months that Seattle may have to work out an extension (or, as ESPN recently speculated, simply cut him and let him go to free agency and then re-sign him).
 It’s sort of hard to imagine Seattle keeping Dunlap and then also making a run at Watt.

-Seattle also has two of its own free agent cornerbacks — Shaquill Griffin and Quinton Dunbar — to figure out.
+Seattle also has two of its own free-agent cornerbacks — Shaquill Griffin and Quinton Dunbar — to figure out.
 That D.J.
 Reed showed last year he can play well as an outside corner and Seattle still has Tre Flowers under contract as depth, and Marquise Blair and Ugo Amadi back as nickels, has led to the idea that Seattle may need to re-sign only one of either Griffin or Dunbar to serve as the other starting corner.

 Dunbar in particular might be a lot less expensive than either Griffin or Sherman, and given Seattle’s needs elsewhere, might be the most beneficial way to go.
 Assuming Seattle might actually be interested in a reunion with Sherman, and vice versa — a question that may not have an easy answer — I’d think it would only happen if the Seahawks don’t re-sign both of Griffin and Dunbar.